Global Conflict Tracker

 Recent Developments

-Tensions between Iran and the United States have eased under the President Joe Biden administration.
-Biden appointed Robert Malley as the new U.S. special envoy to Iran, and in April 2021, the two countries began talks in Vienna on returning to compliance with the nuclear deal.
-However, neither side wanted to be the first to resume its obligations under the deal.
+Shortly after his inauguration in January 2021, President Joseph R. Biden launched revived efforts to get both Tehran and Washington to comply with the JCPOA.
+In February, the Biden administration announced three opening moves, signaling a desire to get negotiations back on track: accepting an invitation from the EU to attend a meeting of the P5+1 countries, rescinding the Trump administration’s invocation of “snapback” sanctions at the UN, and lifting travel restrictions on Iranian diplomats in New York.
+In April 2021, the two countries began the first round of several negotiations in Vienna, though neither side wanted to be the first to resume its obligations under the deal.
 Shortly after, Iran blamed Israel for an explosion at its Natanz nuclear facility and subsequently boosted uranium enrichment to 60 percent, closer to the level required for a bomb.
-In June, talks stalled after Ebrahim Raisi won the Iranian presidential election and took a more hardline stance toward negotiations.
-In early 2022, Israel cast the Negev Forum, which brought together Middle Eastern countries that had normalized relations with Israel, as a coalition to deter Iran, and the United States held secret military talks with several countries in the region.
+In June, talks stalled further after Ebrahim Raisi won the Iranian presidential election and took a more hardline stance toward negotiations.
+In early 2022, Israel hosted the Negev Forum, which brought together Middle Eastern countries that had normalized relations with Israel to deter Iran, and the United States held secret military talks with several countries in the region.

 Latest News